FACTBOX-Key parts of sweeping US sanctions against Russia | Headlines

 The U.S. on Friday issued sweeping sanctions against Russia over the death of opposition leader Alexei Navalny and to mark the second anniversary of the invasion of Ukraine, targeting more than 500 people and entities as Washington seeks to increase pressure on Moscow.
 The U.S. Treasury Department targeted nearly 300 people and entities, while the State Department hit more than 250 and the Commerce Department added more than 90 companies to the "Entity List".

-ARCTIC LNG 2 The United States also targeted Russia's future energy production and exports, taking further aim at the Arctic LNG 2 project in Siberia.
+ARCTIC LNG 2 The U.S. also targeted Russia's future energy production and exports, taking further aim at the Arctic LNG 2 project in Siberia.
 In November, Washington imposed sanctions on a major entity involved in the development, operation and ownership of the massive project.

 Rosgeologia, a Russian-state owned company that provides geological exploration services, including services for the search and exploration of oil and gas fields, was also targeted.
 UST-LUGA